How do you look into the eye of a sick child and

 Young & Healthy was born of that spirit and of those beliefs.
 It is the direct response of a caring community to the large number of low-income families with children throughout the Pasadena area who are unable to access quality health care services due to the widespread lack (or inadequacy) of health insurance.
 Young & Healthy was operated initially under the fiscal agency of All Saints Church and, once fully established and operational, was incorporated in 1995 as a 501(c)(3) organization, wholly independent of any faith-based institution.

-Today, in service of its mission, “To provide access to high-quality health care for uninsured and underinsured children, and to improve the quality of life for all children in the greater Pasadena area through prevention, education, and enhanced health care services.”
+Today, in service of its mission, “To provide access to high-quality health care for uninsured and underinsured children and families, and to improve the quality of life for all children in the greater Pasadena area through prevention, education, and enhanced health care services.”
 Young & Healthy is an active, community-based provider of comprehensive direct medical, dental, mental health and other health services, free-of-charge, to uninsured low-income children.